-Trump's Former National Security Adviser Is Under Yet Another Investigation
+The Pentagon Is Investigating Michael Flynn, Who Was Warned To Report Russian Payments

 Cummings also released a letter from October 2014 in which the DIA warned Flynn about seeking proper approval before accepting payments from a foreign government.

+But Cummings' decision to release the documents has ruffled the feathers of committee chair Rep. Jason Chaffetz.
+"Though we’ve walked hand in hand with the Democrats during this investigation, this morning they broke with long standing protocol and decided to release these documents without consulting us," a spokesperson for Chaffetz said in an email to BuzzFeed News.

+Chaffetz sent his own letter on Thursday to the Army secretary asking him to determine whether Flynn broke the law and, if so, to get Flynn to return the money he took from foreign states to the US government, in accordance with Defense Department policy.

-Earlier this week, Cummings and Rep. Jason Chaffetz, the committee chair, said that it appeared that Flynn had not properly disclosed Russian payments he received.
+Earlier this week, Cummings and Chaffetz said it appeared that Flynn had not properly disclosed Russian payments he received.

 "Personally, I see no information or no data to support the notion that General Flynn complied with the law, and that is, he was supposed to seek permission and receive permission from both the secretary of state and the secretary of the Army prior to traveling to Russia to not only accept that payment but to engage in that activity," Chaffetz said, following a briefing with the DIA Tuesday.
 "I see no evidence that he actually did that."